moccalotto/kaos/_rulebook/main.md

 See the races list for more information about races.

 ## Skills
+The third thing to do is to choose your skill scores by spending a number of Skill Points determined by your choise of race.
-Skills have a *base score* and a *max score* that depend on the attribute scores of the character.
+Skills have a *base score* and a *max score*, and your starting skill score must be within one of those two limits.

 #### Base Score
 You get the Base Score for free in all skills.
 You can improve your skills further by spending the skill points